lowdefy/project-template/README.md

 To learn how to build apps with Lowdefy, follow the [tutorial](https://docs.lowdefy.com/tutorial-start) at https://docs.lowdefy.com.

+## Deploying this app

+This simplest solution is to deploy this app to [Netlify](https://netlify.com).
+See [the Netlify Deployment instructions](https://docs.lowdefy.com/deployment) for more detail on how to deploy a Lowdefy app to Netlify.

 ## More Lowdefy resources

 - Getting started with Lowdefy - https://docs.lowdefy.com/tutorial-start